Dyvinia/BetterSabersDocs/docs/Tutorials/ExamplePreset.md

 2. Where you name your preset aswell as crediting yourself as the author.
 Version is a string, by default it will use the version of the plugin

 3. Controls the light emitted onto the world.
+LightPulseIntensity is multiplied by 3.6x for unstable sabers

 4. Controls the shape of the saber.
+LengthMult multiplies the existing length of the saber.
 For consistency, unstable sabers have a 1.69x multiplier on the Width aswell as having 0.1 added to the TipLength in here

 5. Controls the trail of the saber.